w3f/polkadot-wiki/docs/how-to-setup-a-validator-with-nginx-reverse-proxy.md

 ### 4. Defining your proxy port and p2p port in the polkadot command

-These are some of the flags you are going to use.
+These are some of the flags you are going to use when executing the command.

 `--public-addr <VALIDATOR_IP>, <PROXY_PORT>` - This flag defines the validator's IP and the proxy port that all other nodes in the network will connect to.